 Gym landing page

-CTA button copy is actually a call which tells users what action they will take if they click the buttons.
+CTA button copy is actually a call that tells users what action they will take if they click the buttons.
 CTA microcopy has to catch users’ attention quickly and lead them right to the action.

 To make a sufficient call-to-action, you need to keep the number of words at the minimum, usually not more than 1-2 words.
 A few appropriately chosen words work much faster than a long descriptive phrase.
-In addition, applying imperative case in CTA microcopy, you give strong and direct instructions of what users can do next.
+In addition, applying imperative case in CTA microcopy, you give strong and direct instructions on what users can do next.

 Moreover, a CTA should stand out among the other components on a layout, the reason why high contrast is a must.
 Prominent colors and size can make call-to-actions easily noticeable and increase readability.